 In response to this inevitable dilemma, many employers have chosen to adopt “on-call scheduling” as a solution.
 In place of a regular schedule, employees are required to call into their workplace a few hours before their shift starts to find out whether or not they are needed.
 This way, most problems can be avoided with under or overstaffing.
 This is more common in retail, healthcare, and hospitality services.

 Even though in theory “on call” scheduling sounds like a good idea, is it the best way to address this problem?
 From the employers’ aspect, yes, this seems the best way to solve the dilemma, but from the employees’ side, it can be quite challenging and frustrating.
-They have to plan their lives around the slightest chance that they might have to work that day.
+It messes with their work-life balance since they have to plan around the slightest chance that they might have to work that day.
 It profoundly affects their lives and ability to care for themselves and their families.
 In turn, this dramatically affects employee morale and turnover.

 Adverse Effects of On-Call Scheduling on Your Employees